We’re a team of sport science geeks, endurance sport fanatics and lovers of all things outdoors!

 He is also a sought after speaker and presenter for all topics relating to ultramarathon performance.
 He is coach to many of today’s top ultramarathon athletes including Dylan Bowman, Kaci Lickteig, Timothy Olson, Stephanie Violet, Dakota Jones, Kelly Wolf and many others.
 An accomplished ultrarunner in his own right, he has finished some of the most difficult races on the planet including the Badwater 135, Hardrock 100, Leadville Trail 100, Wasatch 100, Bear 100 and Western States 100.

 A competitive runner for over 42 years, Cindy also competes in duathlons and triathlons.
-Cindy has won several masters running national championship (roads and cross-country) and is the 2018 and 2019 ITU Sprint Duathlon World Champion (AG 50-54).
+Cindy has won several masters running national championships (roads and cross-country) and is the 2018 and 2019 ITU Sprint Duathlon World Champion (AG 50-54).

 Jason holds a BS in Exercise Science from Brigham Young University and a DC (Doctor of Chiropractic) degree from Palmer College, which he graduated with honors (cum laude).
 Jason is also a UESCA certified running coach, a PN-1 nutrition coach, and a CPT & Human Movement Specialist through the Brookbush Institute.

 An avid runner, Jason has competed in over 200 races, including 25+ marathons and half marathons and is a Boston Marathon qualifier.

 Jason is a practicing chiropractor in Florida and has been a volunteer coach and team doctor at his local high school.
 Jason loves spending time with his family, flying his drone, and helping new runners and running coaches.